tostaylo/chrome-measure-user-perf/README.md

 	// Record of all the elements on the page with the "data-click" attribute
 	// Key = Name of unique identifer given to the value of "data-click" for each element
-	// Value = Test baseline which determines if that user interaction passes or fails
+	// Value = Test baseline (in milliseconds) which determines if that user interaction passes or fails
 	thresholds: Record<string, number>;

 	// Directory which will be temporarily created for every invocation of TraceRunner.run